ai4ce/RealCity3D/README.md

 This repository is contains the tools and data for Real Urban Structure data in multiple formats.

 ## Authors
-Wenyu Han, Congcong Wen, Lazarus Chok, Yan Liang Tan, Sheung Lung Chan, Hang Zhao, Chen Feng
+Wenyu Han, Congcong Wen*, Lazarus Chok, Yan Liang Tan, Sheung Lung Chan, Hang Zhao, Chen Feng
+* Corresponding author.
+Email: wencc@nyu.edu

 ## Datasets
 The current release contains the point cloud and mesh forms of the cities below.
 The data is geo referenced to facilitate "City Level" tasks.